On geometry of $Q^{(2k)}_g$-curvature: Introduction

-There are a lot of work on this type of geometry: for the case $n=4$, Chang, Qing, and Yang \cite{CQY} first established a sharp upper bound for the $4th$-order $Q$-curvature integral under the assumptions that $Q^{(4)}_ge^{4u}\in L^1(\mathbb{R}^4)$ and the scalar curvature is non-negative outside a compact set.
+There are a lot of works on this type of geometry: for the case $n=4$, Chang, Qing, and Yang \cite{CQY} first established a sharp upper bound for the $4th$-order $Q$-curvature integral under the assumptions that $Q^{(4)}_ge^{4u}\in L^1(\mathbb{R}^4)$ and the scalar curvature is non-negative outside a compact set.
 Subsequently, for dimensions $n\geq 4$, Fang \cite{Fa} and Nidaye-Xiao \cite{NX} obtained analogous results under similar assumptions, namely $Q^{(n)}_ge^{nu}\in L^1(\mathbb{R}^n)$ and $R_g \geq 0$ outside a compact set.

 Our primary objective is to demonstrate that the $Q$-curvature integral can be controlled from above under appropriate geometric conditions, analogous to the Cohn-Vossen inequality.
-In this context, the assumption $Q^{(n)}_ge^{nu}\in L^1(\mathbb{R}^n)$ appears somewhat restrictive.
+In this context, the assumption $Q^{(n)}_ge^{nu}\in L^1(\mathbb{R}^n)$ appears somewhat too restrictive.

-Let us take step back: recall, for the two-dimensional open surface, Huber \cite{Hu} extended the Cohn-Vossen inequality under the weaker assumption that only the negative part of the Gaussian curvature is integrable.
-In dimension $4$, Chang, Hang, and Yang \cite{CHY} made a significant improvement over the result of Chang-Qing-Yang \cite{CQY} by requiring the weaker condition: the negative part of $Q^{(4) }_g$ is integrable over the manifold, in other words, $(Q^{(4)}_g)^-e^{4u}\in L^1(\mathbb{R}^4)$, where we define $\varphi^-:=\max\{-\varphi, 0\}$, under an extra assumption $R_g\geq 0$ outside a compact set.
-For general conformally compact manifolds, very recently, Ma and Qing (See \cite{MQ adv}, \cite{MQ APDE}) have taken some important steps for understanding $4th$-order $Q$-curvature.
+Let us take step back: recall, for the two-dimensional open surfaces, Huber \cite{Hu} extended the Cohn-Vossen inequality under the weaker assumption that only the negative part of the Gaussian curvature is integrable.
+In dimension four, Chang, Hang, and Yang \cite{CHY} made a significant improvement over the result of Chang-Qing-Yang \cite{CQY,CQY Inv} by requiring the weaker condition: the negative part of $Q^{(4) }_g$ is integrable over the manifold, in other words, $(Q^{(4)}_g)^-e^{4u}\in L^1(\mathbb{R}^4)$, where we define $\varphi^-:=\max\{-\varphi, 0\}$, under extra assumptions

+(see Thorem 1.5 in \cite{CHY}).
+This condition allows for the application of the Cheng-Yau estimate.
+For general conformally compact manifolds, very recently, Ma and Qing (See \cite{MQ adv}, \cite{MQ APDE}) have taken some important steps for understanding $4th$-order $Q$-curvature by employing potential theory.
+In particular, for $n=4$, they relax the additional assumptions \eqref{additional assmptions} to $R_g\geq 0$ outside a compact set (see Theorem 1.5 in \cite{MQ APDE}).

-As the first step to understand our problem, we need to extend the estimate for $Q$-curvature in dimension $4$ done by \cite{CHY} to any even $n$.
-However, the methods described in \cite{CHY} face significant challenges in higher dimensional cases.
-We have to propose a new technique that remains effective regardless of dimensions.
-Our finding can be stated as the following:
+As a first step toward understanding our problem, we aim to extend the $Q$-curvature integral control established in dimension four by \cite{CHY, MQ APDE} to arbitrary even dimensions $n$.
+However, the methods presented in these references do not readily extend to higher order $Q$-curvature, even in the conformally flat case.
+This necessitates a new technique that remains effective irrespective of the dimension.
+Our first principal result is the following.